Northwest, Abra Patricia, Marañon & Tumbes Endemics – 16 Days

 General:

-- Birding will primarily be on forested roads and some trails – difficulty is easy to moderate level.
+- Birding will primarily take place along forested roads and select trails, with an easy to moderate difficulty level.

 Medical and Health Information: